Linear Multidimensional Regression with Interactive Fixed-Effects: Estimation

 \end{proposition}

 Proposition~\ref{lemma:consKernel} shows convergence for the kernel estimator is bounded by convergence of the proxy estimates.
-Discussions in Section~\ref{sect:DiscussionProxyEst} suggest $O_p(C_{n^*}^{-1})$ can be $O_p\big(1/\sqrt{N_{n^*}}\big)$ under regularity conditions imposed in \cite{Bai2009}.
-This shows the parametric rate is attainable if $\mathcal{M}^\prime = \{1,\dots,d\}$ and $L$ is fixed and bounded.
-Implicit in the statement of Proposition~\ref{lemma:consKernel} is that the correct multilinear rank of the tensor of interactive fixed-effects is known, at least for the dimensions $\mathcal{M}^\prime$.
-This can likely be relaxed to the case where the upper bound on the multilinear rank is known, but this is left for further research.
-This would follow from the results in \cite{MoonWeidner2015}, also used in Proposition~\ref{prop:bai}.
+Smaller bandwidths $h_n$ lead to higher finite sample variance, and also make Assumption~\ref{ass:regCondKer}.(i)-(ii) more difficult to satisfy, hence it is set no smaller than $O(C_n^{-1})$.
+Conditions in Section~\ref{sect:inference}, and discussion in Section~\ref{sect:DiscussionProxyEst} suggest $O_p(C_{n^*}^{-1})$ can be $O_p\big(1/\sqrt{N_{n^*}}\big)$ under regularity conditions imposed in \cite{Bai2009}.
+Hence, the parametric rate is attainable if $\mathcal{M}^\prime = \{1,\dots,d\}$ and $L$ is fixed and bounded.
+Implicit in the conditions for $C_{n^*}^{-1} = 1/\sqrt{N_{n^*}}$ is that the correct multilinear rank of the interactive fixed-effects is known, at least for the dimensions $\mathcal{M}^\prime$.
+This can likely be relaxed to the case where the upper bound on the multilinear rank is known, which would follow from the results in \cite{MoonWeidner2015} used in Proposition~\ref{prop:bai}, but left for further research.